MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 		Connect-MgGraph -Scopes 'Group.ReadWrite.All', 'Directory.ReadWrite.All'

 4. A **Sign in** window will appear requesting your credentials.
 Sign in using Holly's Microsoft 365 account of **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
-For the password, sign-in with the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
+For the password, sign-in with the **Administrative Password** provided by your lab hosting provider that you assigned to Holly's account.
+If required, complete the MFA sign-in process.

-5. Because MFA is required for all user sign-ins using this trial tenant, and since Holly is already signed in to this Microsoft 365 tenant on LON-CL1, a **Verify your identity** window appears.
-Select the **Text +X XXX-XXX-XXnn** field (where **nn** are the final two digits of your phone number).
-This is the same phone number that you used to previously sign-in as Holly on LON-CL1.
-Microsoft will send a verification code to your phone.

-6. Retrieve the verification code from the text message that is sent to your phone.

-7. In the **Enter code** window, enter the 6-digit verification code in the code field and then select **Verify**.

-8. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box and then select **Accept**.
+5. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box and then select **Accept**.

-9. You will now use Microsoft Graph PowerShell to display the list of active groups.
+6. You will now use Microsoft Graph PowerShell to display the list of active groups.
 The Inside Sales group should not appear in this list.
 Type the following command and press Enter (Note: it may take a minute or so for the list of groups to appear):  <br/>

 		Get-MgGroup

-10. To restore a deleted Microsoft 365 group in the next step, you need to specify the deleted group's object ID.
+7. To restore a deleted Microsoft 365 group in the next step, you need to specify the deleted group's object ID.
 To get the Inside Sales group's object ID, type the following command to display the list of Microsoft 365 groups that have been deleted:  <br/>

 		Get-MgDirectoryDeletedItemAsGroup

-11. You should see the **Inside Sales** group in this list of deleted groups.
+8. You should see the **Inside Sales** group in this list of deleted groups.
 You will now run the following **Restore-MgDirectoryDeletedItem** command to restore the group.
 When doing so, you must declare the group's object ID as the parameter next to "-DirectoryObjectId".
 To finish entering this command, you must highlight the object ID of the Inside Sales group from the list of deleted groups, copy the ID (Ctrl+C), and then paste that ID (Ctrl+V) into the command (for example: -DirectoryObjectId 'e76bbcdb-24c5-41a6-805d-b352976fd2a8').  <br/>

 		Restore-MgDirectoryDeletedItem -DirectoryObjectId 'paste in the object ID for the Inside Sales group here'

-12. You should now verify the **Inside Sales** group has been recovered.
+9. You should now verify the **Inside Sales** group has been recovered.
 While you can obviously do this in the **Microsoft 365 admin center**, since this task is working with PowerShell, let's verify the recovery using Microsoft Graph PowerShell.
 To do so, type the following command to get a list of the active groups, which should now include the Inside Sales Group:  <br/>

 		Get-MgGroup

-13. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.
+10. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.

-14. You now want to verify that the recovery process correctly updated the group's membership.
+11. You now want to verify that the recovery process correctly updated the group's membership.
 In your Edge browser, in the **Microsoft 365 admin center**, navigate to the **Active teams & groups** windows, select the **Teams & Microsoft 365 groups** tab if necessary, and then in the list of Microsoft 365 groups, select the **Inside Sales** group (select the name and not the check box). <br/>

 	**Note:** If the Inside Sales group does not appear, wait a minute or two and then select **Refresh** on the menu bar above the list of groups.

-15. In the **Inside Sales** pane that appears, select the **Membership** tab.
+12. In the **Inside Sales** pane that appears, select the **Membership** tab.
 In the **Membership** tab, three sub-tabs (Owners, Members, and About membership and permissions) are displayed in the left-hand column.
 The **Owners** sub-tab is displayed by default. **Allan Deyoung** and **Patti Fernandez** should appear as owners of the group.

-16. Select the **Members** sub-tab. **Diego Siciliani** and **Lynne Robbins** should appear as members of the group.
+13. Select the **Members** sub-tab. **Diego Siciliani** and **Lynne Robbins** should appear as members of the group.
 You have just verified that the deleted group is now fully restored.

-17. Close the **Inside Sales** window.
+14. Close the **Inside Sales** window.

-18. Remain logged into LON-CL1 and leave your browser tabs open so that they’re ready for the next task.
+15. Remain logged into LON-CL1 and leave your browser tabs open so that they’re ready for the next task.

 # Proceed to Lab 1 - Exercise 3